Attitude Era: Ministry of Darkness

 Upon his return, The Undertaker introduced his Ministry of Darkness, a satanic-themed stable which would consist of The Acolytes (Faarooq and Bradshaw), Mideon, Viscera and The Brood (Edge, Christian, and Gangrel).
-The storyline continued over the weeks that followed, as Undertaker announced his intentions of taking over the WWF and claimed he was working for a "higher power".
-He began a feud with Vince McMahon and his daughter Stephanie, with the Ministry burning Undertaker's symbol in the McMahon family yard.
-At Backlash: In Your House, The Undertaker kidnapped Stephanie and attempted to marry her to Undertaker the next night on Raw by holding a "Black Wedding".
-The ceremony was successfully ruined by Steve Austin after two attempts by former Corporation members Big Show, and Ken Shamrock failed.
+The storyline continued over the weeks that followed, as The Undertaker announced his intentions of taking over the WWF and claimed he was working for a "higher power".
+He began a feud with Vince McMahon and his daughter Stephanie, with the Ministry burning The Undertaker's symbol in the McMahon family yard.
+At Backlash: In Your House, The Undertaker kidnapped Stephanie and attempted to marry her to The Undertaker the next night on Raw by holding a "Black Wedding".
+The ceremony was successfully ruined by Stone Cold Steve Austin after two attempts by former Corporation members Big Show, and Ken Shamrock failed.
 The Ministry would later merge with the Corporation, forming the Corporate Ministry, which would be involved with most major storylines until July, when they would disband.